 Stay Calm.
 Whether you are commenting in a Board meeting or talking with the bully in a different location, keeping your cool acts as a diffuser.
-Avoid challenging statements and angry retorts because they energize bully behavior.
+According to this Tacoma property management company you should avoid challenging statements and angry retorts because they energize bully behavior.

 Address the Issue.
 Meet with the bully outside of your meetings.
 Face-to-face works best.
 So, even if you’re tempted to email or phone the bully, don’t do it.
 Start the discussion with on a positive note and moderate your tone as you move into addressing Board Bully’s behavior.

 Focus on Facts.
 Try to stick with data, statistics, names, and other facts when interacting with Board Bully.
 Facts divert the discussion from opinions and feelings, making it easier to stay on track.